 The definition of production in the SNA is key to defining the scope of the economy and, hence, what is included in GDP.
 Production is defined as "an activity, carried out under the responsibility, control and management of an institutional unit, that uses inputs of labour, capital, and goods and services to produce outputs of goods and services" (SNA, 6.2).
 For an activity to be considered production, the production process must be managed by an institutional unit (a household, firm, government, or non-profit institution) that also owns the goods and services that are produced or is entitled to be paid for providing them.
 A purely natural process without any human involvement or direction is not production in an economic sense.
-For example, the unmanaged growth of fish stocks in international waters is not production, whereas the activity of fish farming is production (SNA, 6.24).
+For example, the unmanaged growth of fish stocks in international waters is not production, whereas the activity of fish farming or the fish caught from the sea itself is production (SNA, 6.24).